 Polyvinyl Chloride

-Enjoy precision and durability you can trust with our PVC manufacturing expertise.
-Partner with our leading industry professionals in high-quality custom plastics.
+Precision and durability you can trust for PVC manufacturing for high-quality, custom plastics.

-At Advanced Plastiform, Inc., we work with companies across the Southeast and Mid-Atlantic states, designing and manufacturing custom plastics for all types of use - from car bumpers and trunk liners to medical trays and packaging.
-In order to provide the best outcome for each individual product, we have a wide variety of thermoplastic materials available to use, but one common plastic we use is polyvinyl chloride, more commonly known as PVC.
-In fact, PVC based materials are some of the most commonly used plastics in the world.
+At Advanced Plastiform, Inc., we work with companies across the Southeast and Mid-Atlantic states, designing and manufacturing custom plastics for all types of use–-from car bumpers and trunk liners to medical trays and packaging.
+In order to provide the best outcome for each individual product, we have a wide variety of thermoplastic materials available to use, but one of the most common plastics we use is polyvinyl chloride, more commonly known as PVC.
+In fact, PVC is one of the most commonly used plastics in the world.

 What Is Polyvinyl Chloride?

-PVC is highly durable and offers excellent resistance chemical damage, water and moisture, and abrasion.
+PVC is highly durable and offers excellent resistance to chemical damage, water and moisture, and abrasion.
 Because it’s so versatile and can be blended with a variety of additives to change its properties from extremely rigid to soft and flexible, it’s commonly used in thermoforming, while its dimensional stability and low melting point makes it ideal for injection molding.
+To learn more about PVC, please visit our frequently asked questions about Polyvinyl Chloride.

 Polyvinyl Chloride Thermoforming